kuldeepsingh14/kuldeepsingh14/README.md

  # Hey, It's Kuldeep this side 👋

 - 👀 I’m interested in software development
-- 🌱 I’m currently learning web
+- 🌱 I’m currently as a Application developer
 - 📫 How to reach me kuldeep142003@gmail.com
 ---
 <!---